 Classical Accepts baseline penetrations.
 No penetrations Removes baseline penetrations by reconstructing the baseline.
 Advanced The integrator tries to optimize the start and end locations of the peaks, re-establishes the baseline for a cluster of peaks and removes baseline penetrations.

-Peak-to-Valley ratio
+Advanced+ The integrator tries to optimize the shoulder detection.
+This increases shoulder sensitivity, and at the same time reduces the number of shoulder artefacts.

-Used to decide whether two peaks that do not show baseline separation are separated using a drop line or a valley baseline, it is the ratio of the baseline-corrected height of the smaller peak to the baseline-corrected height of the valley.
-See "Peak-to-Valley Ratio" on page 34.
+Peak-to-ValleyUsed to decide whether two peaks that do not show baseline separation are separated using a drop line or a valley baseline, it is the ratio of the baseline-corrected height of the smaller peak to the baseline-corrected height of the valley.
+See "Peak-to-Valley Ratio" on page 36.